bluedata-katacoda/katacoda-scenarios/Hello World Image/step6.md

 `cp /tmp/samples/solutions/ImageSamples/helloWorld-auto/image/centos/Dockerfile  ~/src/catalog/helloworld/image/centos/`{{execute}}

 To view the contents of the Dockerfile, you can use vi, vim, or cat out the contents.
 To view the contents in the terminal console, execute the following command:<br>
 `cat ~/src/catalog/helloworld/image/centos/Dockerfile`{{execute}}

 You will now see many commands populate your terminal.
-These are the commands you would use if you were to install your application manually on a host.
+These are the commands you would use if you were to install your application manually on a host. <br>
 <br>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on.
-<br>Blue Data provides their own base image, which you can use by utilizing the following command at the top of your Dockerfile:
+<br>Blue Data provides their own base image, which you can use by utilizing the following command at the top of your Dockerfile:<br>

-<br>FROM bluedata/centos7:latest
+FROM bluedata/centos7:latest
 <br>
 <br>
 All the commands proceeding the base image, are the commands used to setup the application.